 Customers often write requirements that turn out to be very expensive to meet.
-In such cases, the supplier is welcome to offer alternative solutions: an expensive one that fully meets the customer's requirements and a cheaper one that only partially meets them.
+In such cases, the supplier is welcome to offer options: an expensive one that fully meets the customer's requirements and one or more that only partly meet them.
 The requirement in the table below is an example.

-When the proposal has alternatives in several areas, it is important that the customer can assess them independently.
+When the proposal has several areas, e.g. availability and response time, each with several options, it is important that the customer can assess them independently.